KennethJAllen/turn-sequence/README.md

 ## Summary

-Uses Google Geocode API and Routes API to analyze the frequency of left-right and right-left turns vs. left-left and right-right turns.

-## Hypothesis
+Analyze the frequency of taking alternating direction turns while driving vs. taking multiple of the same direction turns in a row using Google Geocode API and Routes API.

+## Which Lane to Turn In?

-While driving, if there are multiple lanes to take a turn, while lane should you choose?
+If there are multiple lanes to take a turn, while lane should you choose?

-The hypothesis is choosing the right-most lane when taking a left turn, or the left-most lane when taking a right turn is most otimal.
+The hypothesis is choosing the right-most lane when taking a left turn, or the left-most lane when taking a right turn is optimal on average.
 This is because when traveling, each turn is an overcorrection towards your destination.
 For a simple model, if we are traveling on a grid, then any optimal path will alternate between left and right turns.
 In practice, we still make multiple of the same direction turns in a row.
 But how often?
 This project aims to answer that question.

 ### Approach